Washington DOL Exam Prep

 How much does Click2CE Washington exam prep cost?

 Click2CE Washington exam prep is $59 flat, one-time, for 12 months of access.
-That includes the AI Tutor, the full Washington-specific question bank, two-section timed mock exams, Drive Mode, and the money-back Pass Guarantee — no upsells.
+That includes the AI Tutor, the full Washington-specific question bank, two-section timed mock exams, Drive Mode, and the money-back Pass Guarantee.

 How does the Click2CE Pass Guarantee work for Washington?

 Complete the Click2CE Washington study plan and sit for the PSI exam.
 If you do not pass, send us your score report and we refund your $59 in full.
-No fine print.
-Backed by our published 92% first-attempt pass rate.
+Backed by our published 92% student-reported first-attempt pass rate*.

 Pass the WA Broker exam on your first try.